 My middle child is my most active and physical child.
 He loves to spend time outdoors and the more challenging the activity, the better.
 Ziplining, kayaking, snorkeling, and learning to hang glide are perfect choices for him.

 My daughter is really interested in music.
-We’ve been known to plan an out of state getaway around her favorite bands tour schedule so she could see them play.
+We’ve been known to plan an out-of-state getaway around her favorite band’s tour schedule so she could see them play.
 She also loves to shop.
 On our visit to NYC, she wanted to step foot in every single Forever 21 store.
 And I’m proud to say, we managed to visit almost every single store in Manhattan.

-Your vacation doesn’t need to and shouldn’t revolve solely around your children, but working in outings based on their interests makes them feel as though the vacation is for them too.
-Because let’s face it, vacation isn’t simply for mom and dad, it’s about making memories and don’t you want them to be happy memories?
+Your vacation doesn’t need and shouldn’t revolve solely around your children, but working in outings based on their interests makes them feel as though the vacation is for them too.
+Because let’s face it, vacation isn’t simply for mom and dad, it’s about making memories, and don’t you want them to be happy memories?

 4. Allow your teen to have some spending money and set a budget in advance.